gwena56/wxpyodg/README.md

 # wxpyodg
 Python lib for making wxPython UI from an openoffice draw file

-# Dependance
+# Dependances
 - wxPython 3
-- Pil lib for Python
+- Pillow library for Python

+# little how to
+- In openoffice (example carpc.odg)
+    - do a new odg file sized to a background image (must be the first draw in the odg file)